unoplatform/Uno.Themes/doc/fluent-getting-started.md

 1. In only the `UWP` head project of your solution, if you have one, install the [WinUI 2 NuGet package](https://www.nuget.org/packages/Microsoft.UI.Xaml).
 This step is the same as required for WinUI 2 UWP apps.

-1. Within the shared project used by all platform heads, add the `XamlControlsResources` resource dictionary to your application resources inside `App.xaml`.
+1. Add the `XamlControlsResources` resource dictionary to your application resources inside `App.xaml`.
 This step is the same as required for WinUI 2 UWP apps.

     ```xml
         <Application>